-If there are concerns from staff that a student may have undiagnosed or specific learning requirements, a referral is made to the SENCO or Deputy SENCO by filling in a referral form stating the reason/s for concern.
+If there are concerns from staff that a student may have undiagnosed or specific learning requirements, a referral is made to the SENDCo or Deputy SENDCo by filling in a referral form stating the reason/s for concern.

 - The Educational Psychology team and Pupil Support Services support the school in requests for EHCP assessments.
 Similarly, agencies such as the Communication and Autism Team will meet with individuals and provide specific advice once a formal diagnosis is given. - Medical needs are assessed via School Nurse, GP or Children's Mental Health Services (Forward Thinking).
-Health referral teams such as physical therapy or sensory support service are appointed directly by the NHS and Local Authority. - Students' reading and spelling ages are tested on a termly basis, so that any issues can be quickly identified and addressed. - Data is also inputted every term by class teachers and closely monitored.

-- Interventions delivered by Teaching Assistants are tracked using Provision Mapping every 6 weeks. - Pastoral teams (Heads of Year / Year Group Co-ordinators) meet regularly to discuss any student concerns and we also have regular safeguarding and well-being meetings.
+Health referral teams such as physical therapy or sensory support service are appointed directly by the NHS and Local Authority. - Students' reading and spelling ages are tested regularly, so that any issues can be quickly identified and addressed. - Data is also inputted every term by class teachers and closely monitored. - Interventions delivered by Teaching Assistants are tracked using Provision Mapping every term or earlier if the intervention is shorter than this. - Pastoral teams (Heads of Year / Year Group Co-ordinators) meet regularly to discuss any student concerns and we also have regular safeguarding and well- being meetings.